 Thriving Places Wales is designed to show how well areas fairly and sustainably provide the conditions that create well-being.

 Based on the Thriving Places Index model developed by The Centre for Thriving Places and used for the English upper tier local authority areas, the set of measures used in the 2018 Thriving Places Wales was developed by The Centre for Thriving Places, Data Cymru and the five Gwent Public Service Boards to reflect the Welsh context and the availability of suitable data sources.
-These measures have been updated for the 2019 version.
+These measures have been updated for more recent versions.
 Where measures used in England are available for Welsh local authority areas from the same source, we have used them.
 The remaining measures in Thriving Places Wales are not used in the English Index.